eflautt/ga-data-science/projects/unit-projects/project-3/readme.md

 ## EVALUATION

-Your project will assessed using the following course standards:
+Your project will be assessed using the following standards:

 1. Build a Data Model

 #### Rubric: [Click here for the complete rubric](#).

-Your instructors will score each of your technical requirements using the scale below:
+Requirements for these standards will be assessed using the scale below:

     Score | Expectations
     ----- | ------------